dragan0107/social-media-app/README.md

-# social-media-app
+# **Social Media App**

-- Social media app project in MERN stack.
+-   Social media app project in **_MERN_** stack.
 This is where I'm practicing and improving my Front and Back-end skills and the README will be updated along the way.